Skip to Main Content

 Relations

 In the section Relations, you can combine a publication (research output) with other content types that are related to the publication.
-Click on the content type you want to relate to, for example, a project, and search for the name of the project.
-Note that the project (or other content type) also needs to be registered in Haris in order to be related to.
+Click on the content type you want to relate to and type in search words.
+Relations can be created between all content types.

 Visibility